 #> 10 Alabama 2021-01-10 >50

 --snip--

-We now have a data frame that we can combine with our geospatial data.
+You now have a data frame that you can combine with your geospatial data.

 Adding Geospatial Data

-We’ve used two of our three data sources (COVID-19 case data and state population data) to create the covid_cases_rm data frame we’ll need to make the map.
-Let’s now use the third data source: the geospatial data we saved as usa_states_geom.
-Simple features data allows us to merge regular data frames and geospatial data, another mark in its favor:
+You’ve used two of the three data sources (COVID-19 case data and state population data) to create the covid_cases_rm data frame you’ll need to make the map.
+Now it’s time to use the third data source: the geospatial data you saved as usa_states_geom.
+Simple features data allows you to merge regular data frames and geospatial data (another point in its favor):

 usa_states_geom %>%